fahimc/polymer-component-seed/README.md

 -test/ : This is where you create your unit tests.
 -src/ : This is where your development code goes.
 ----js/ : This is for your script files
+----style/ : This is for yout component css files.
+In the component html file I have added a style include which doesnt exist '-theme'.
+This is to all for custom theming.
-----style/ : This is for yout component css files -dist/ : This is where grunt will create the distribution files
+-dist/ : This is where grunt will create the distribution files

 # Component Development